uclahs-cds/pipeline-call-gSV/README.md

 <b><i>Developer's Notes:</i></b>

 > TBD - We performed a benchmarking on our SLURM cluster.
-Using XX CPUs for structural variant calling (`delly_number_of_cpus`) gives the best performance.
+Using 71 CPUs for structural variant calling gives the best performance.

 ---